📦 Artefakte¶

 1. Artifacts für reproduzierbare Builds¶

-Speichern Sie alle generierten Dateien als Artifacts:
+Speichern Sie alle generierten Dateien als Artifacts (in einem Playbook):

-# Build durchführen
+- name: Build durchführen

-make build
+command: make build

 2. Artifacts in .gitignore¶